micahbf/micahmoto/_posts/2019-10-28-plateau-schlepping.md

 It’s been nice not having to heave on the heavy, stinky moto gear every morning, and getting a bit of time to breathe and walk around and get to know the different cities a bit.
 They all have colonial histories, and charming Baroque old towns to go with them.
 These histories coincide with strong ties to silver mining, much of which is still apparent.
 The latter three cities are capitals of their namesake states.
 They range widely in size, though, and each one has its own character.

-{% picture parral.jpg --alt "Parral's main church with the mine lurking behind" %}
+{% picture parral.jpg --alt Parral's main church with the mine lurking behind %}

 In Parral, a small city of around 100,000, the connection to mining is most strongly felt, thanks to the old silver mine on the hill still looming over the city, visible from pretty much anywhere.
 It’s also notable as the place where Pancho Villa was assassinated in 1923.